Manfi21/rpi-BabyCam/README.md

 ```
 sudo systemctl daemon-reload
 ```
-- start the service and enable at the same time
+- Start the service and enable at the same time
 ```
 sudo systemctl enable --now mediamtx
 ```